tendermint/tendermint/spec/p2p/v0.34/addressbook.md

   interaction of the `crawlPeersRoutine`

-The selection is a random subset of the peer addresses stored in the `addrLookup` table, which stores that last address added for each peer ID.
+The selection is a random subset of the peer addresses stored in the `addrLookup` table, which stores the last address added for each peer ID.
 The target size of the selection is `23%` (`getSelectionPercent`) of the number of addresses stored in the address book, but it should not be lower than `32` (`minGetSelection`) --- if it is, all addresses in the book are returned